University of Texas Arlington Online NP Programs – FNP, PNP, AGNP

 Post-Master’s Certificate Curriculum: The NP certificates comprise 32 to 37 credits depending on the specialization and include a minimum of 720 clinical hours.

 Upon successful completion of the BSN portion, students are awarded a BSN degree.
-During the RN to BSN portion of the program, nursing students must maintain a 3.3 minimum GPA in three indicator courses with a minimum 3.0 GPA per semester in order to continue to the MSN NP program.
+During the RN-to-BSN portion of the program, nursing students must maintain a 3.3 minimum GPA in three indicator courses with a minimum 3.0 GPA per semester in order to continue to the MSN NP program.
 Upon completion of the BSN portion of the program, nurses continue to the MSN courses in their chosen specialization within one semester.

-Online Experience: UTA seeks to make the online NP programs flexible by providing 100% online coursework and local preceptorships.
+Online Experience: UTA seeks to make the online NP programs flexible by providing 100 percent online coursework and local preceptorships.
 Students have access to dedicated faculty support, discussions with fellow students, a library, online resources, career counseling, networking with alumni, and technical support.
 Online courses may include recorded lectures, readings, discussion boards, study groups, and collaborative and individual assignments.
 Courses last between five and 13 weeks.

 On-Site Requirements: There are no on-site requirements for the UTA nurse practitioner programs.
-RN to MSN students complete an online orientation.
+RN-to-MSN students complete an online orientation.

 Paying for the University of Texas Arlington Online NP Programs

-UTA may offer unsubsidized federal student loans to graduate students according to the FAFSA.
+UTA may offer unsubsidized federal student loans to graduate students, according to the FAFSA.
 Graduate nursing students may wish to inquire with their employers as to a tuition reimbursement program.
 Some organizations may offer tuition discounts.
 Finally, The University of Texas – Arlington online students may wish to explore unique pathways to fund their graduate education such as community and organizational scholarships, grants, and private loans.

 University of Texas – Arlington